Showing posts with label children. Show all posts

 They left after the bears were thrown out.

-Hubby and I both made smores but they sure were messy.
-The parade began around 2:30PM and lasted until about 4 or a little after the sun was setting and it was beginning to get dark.
-The cleanup crew began to clean up all the debris left from the parade and the crowd.
+My Hubby and I both made s'mores, but they were a real mess.
+The parade began around 2:30 P.M. and lasted until about 4:00 P.M., just after sunset, as it was starting to get dark.
+The cleanup crew began cleaning up all the debris left by the parade and the crowd.
 Hubby and I sat by the fire pit as we watched a steady stream of cars leave the grass-filled parking area.

-A young man stoked the fire and we warmed our hands and bodies.
+A young man stoked the fire, and we warmed our hands and bodies.

 We finally braved the traffic and began our travel home.

-End of the parade and the sun was setting
+End of the parade, and the sun was setting.

-At 7PM we stopped at Big Lots in Lawrenceburg for some bread and Archway gingerbread cookies.
+At 7 P.M., we stopped at Big Lots in Lawrenceburg for some bread and Archway gingerbread cookies.

-(I love me some gingerbread cookies) we bought three bags and a bag of Archway gingersnaps.
+(I love me some gingerbread cookies) We bought three bags and a bag of Archway gingersnaps

 We were home around 7:30, took a hot shower, put on my pajamas, crawled into my warm bed, turned on the TV, and were asleep in no time.